Characteristic Gluing with $\Lambda$: III. High-differentiability nonlinear gluing: Deforming

 in particular it holds that

-(Should one wish to minimise losses of differentiability of the transformed metric away from $\{\cu = 0\}$, in \eqref{15IX23.1a} one could apply to the coefficients $\psi_i$ suitable extension maps so that $u$ is smooth away from $\{\cu =0\}$, while maintaining \eqref{5IV24.5}.
+}} (Should one wish to minimise losses of differentiability of the transformed metric away from $\{\cu = 0\}$, in \eqref{15IX23.1a} one could apply to the coefficients $\psi_i$ suitable extension maps so that $u$ is smooth away from $\{\cu =0\}$, while maintaining \eqref{5IV24.5}.
 But this is irrelevant for the considerations to follow.)

-On $\cH_2$ we replace the coordinates $(u,x^A)|_{\cH_2}$ by a new set of coordinates $(\cu,\cx^A=x^A )$, where $\cu|_{\cH_2}$ is defined by \eqref{15IX23.1a}, and we define the coordinates $(\cu,\checkr,\cx^A)$ away from $\cH_2$ by setting $\checkr = r$ and flowing along the null geodesics \footnote{ Since $\hak\ge 2\bluek\ge 2$, there still exists a class of geodesics which are uniquely defined by their initial data, even though the metric might be poorly differentiable in different coordinates used as long as the coordinates are $C^1$-related to the well-behaved ones.} orthogonal to the level sets of $\cu$ within the hypersurface $ \cH_2$ of \eqref{30III24.1}.
+On $\cH_2$ we replace the coordinates $(u,x^A)|_{\cH_2}$ by a new set of coordinates $(\cu,\cx^A=x^A )$, where $\cu|_{\cH_2}$ is defined by \eqref{15IX23.1a}, and we define the coordinates $(\cu,\checkr,\cx^A)$ away from $\cH_2$ by setting $\checkr = r$ and {{setting $\check{x}^A$ and $\check{u}$ to be constant along the flow of the null geodesics}} \footnote{Since $\hak\ge 2\bluek\ge 2$, there still exists a class of geodesics which are uniquely defined by their initial data, even though the metric might be poorly differentiable in different coordinates used, as long as the coordinates are $C^1$-related to the well-behaved ones.} orthogonal to the level sets of $\cu$ within the hypersurface $ \cH_2$ of \eqref{30III24.1}.
 (We remark that imposing $\partial_\chr u =0$, which would vastly simplify what follows, is not compatible with \eqref{21III22.1.1n}-\eqref{19VII23.21} unless $\partial_\cA u=0$.)

 We emphasise that the above construction automatically preserves the null form of the metric; in particular \eqref{18VIII23.f1}-\eqref{18VIII23.f2} hold.